UDogg/UDogg/README.md

 I'm a full-stack developer and NLP enthusiast who thrives on building elegant, performant systems that bridge logic and creativity.
 From **systems programming** to **modern web apps** to **AI integration**, I love exploring how different layers of computing fit together.

-I experiment fearlessly, learn obsessively, and share openly — whether that’s code, insight, or a fun tech meme.
+I experiment fearlessly, learn obsessively, and share openly — whether that’s code, insight, or a fun tech meme (literally my entire instagram).
 Oh, and yes — I use emojis *way too much* 😄.

 <p align="center">